Screenshots: On our Tumblr

 The title is a sort of pun.
 Without the final "s", it means "Sex Stories" (which is the title of the English release).
-With it, it means something like "Stories of the Sexes".
+With it, it means something like "Stories about the Sexes".
 And it is both.

 The movie revolves around two dinner parties: One for four women and another for four men.
 Three of the men are partnered with three of the women, and the other woman is the mother of the woman the other man is dating (though, as we'll find out at the end, she's fucking him, too).
 The conversation at both of the parties concerns the sexual exploits of the guests.

 Much of the story revolves around the repressed sexuality of one of the women, Lise (Lou Charmelle).
 She is somewhat appalled by her friends' sexual freedom and expresses her shock about "open relationships".
-One of the other women, though, Sandrine (Leeloo) has such a relationship with her husband Bertrand (Rico Simmons), and she tells the story of an encounter they have with another couple (Eliska Cross and Klement), which he tells to his friends, as well.
+One of the other women, though, Sandrine (Leeloo), has such a relationship with her husband Bertrand (Rico Simmons), and she tells the story of an encounter they have with another couple (Eliska Cross and Klement), which he tells to his friends, as well.
 So we hear the story both from his perspective and from hers.
 It's interesting what he leaves out.

 It turns out, however, that Sandrine's friend Jen (Amélie Jolie), who is something of a sexual powerhouse, has somehow managed to sleep with Bertrand (who just will not shut up when he is fucking).
 She confesses this to Agathe (Nomi), who is hosting the party and is the one woman who is single.
 All the while, Sandrine is saying how much better it is that she and Bertrand fool around together, have no secrets, and don't need to lie—a theme to which she'll return.

 For her part, Lise says that she enjoys being close to her husband, Franck (Cruz), but she doesn't really understand all the fuss about sex.
 They've more or less decided that sex just isn't her thing.
 It's a sad, but sweet, story, because it is so clear that Lise and Franck love one another deeply.
 Somehow sex just doesn't work for them.
 Lise so wants him to be happy that she has even tried anal with him—though it hurt too much for her to continue.
-As a result, Franck is having an affair, fucking a woman (Milka Manson) he met at a bar about once a week.
+As a result, Franck is having an affair, fucking a woman (Milka Manson) he met at a bar, about once a week.
 With her, he gets to do with her everything he does not get to do with his wife.

 Lise's friends eventually realize, though, that she has never had an orgasm.
 So they decide they need to help Lise become orgasmic and start talking about vibrators.
 Agathe drags several of them out to show Lise, and the women convince her to try one of them, a rabbit, so she takes it to the bathroom and gives it a go.
 It does the trick, and so it is that Lise has her first orgasm.
 Her initial reaction is that she'll have to leave Franck, but the women explain to her that it's not his fault.